Rachelnk/HR--Analytics/README.md

 ### Steps followed

 - Step 1 : Load data into Power BI Desktop, dataset is an Excel.
-- Step 2: Extract and transform data by combining data from multiple worksheets in the same Excel worksheet using Power Query.
+- Step 2: Extract and transform data by combining data from multiple worksheets in the same Excel worksheet using Power Query in Power BI.
+- Step 3: Create metrics using DAX()